-Schedule an Appointment
+Schedule a Spay/Neuter Appointment

-1. Payment is due the day of surgery.
+Payment is due the day of surgery.
 If after scheduling an appointment, you choose to purchase a microchip, vaccines or other services for your animal on the day of surgery, please let the staff know when you are checking in by marking the appropriate places on your paperwork.

-5. All animals must have current vaccines given by a veterinarian.
+All animals must have current vaccines given by a veterinarian.
 Rabies vaccines can be given to animals at 12 weeks of age and older according to NC state law.
-If your animal is between 8 and 12 weeks old, a rabies vaccine will not be required.
+If your animal is between 8 – 12 weeks old, a rabies vaccine will not be required.
 You will need to provide proof of the current vaccine on the morning of surgery.
 The only acceptable proof of rabies vaccine is a certificate from your vet.
 We cannot accept the rabies tag as proof of the rabies vaccination.
 If your pet is not current on the rabies vaccine we can provide that for your pet on the day of surgery, along with several other optional vaccines.

 Your animal may need an e-collar if she/he is licking or chewing at the incision site.
 These are available for purchase at our clinics on the day of surgery.
 You may also obtain at either your primary veterinarians’ office or a local pet store.
 Your animal must be kept indoors and on low activity for 10 days following surgery.
 Dogs may go out for short, supervised leash walks to use the bathroom during that time.
 Your animal can not have a bath for 10 days after surgery.
-We recommend bathing and/or grooming your pet prior to the day of surgery if they are used to a regular grooming schedule.
+We recommend bathing and/or grooming your pet prior to the day of surgery if he/she is used to a regular grooming schedule.

 Your animal will receive pain medications the day of their surgery.